DynamoDB in 360°: Key Concepts and Best Practices for Modeling NoSQL Data on AWS

 }

-If you don't know how to implement metrics, alarms and monitoring in Cloudwatch, take a look at this post: https://www.kranio.io/blog/metricas-y-alarmas-de-recursos-aws
+If you don't know how to implement metrics, alarms, and monitoring in Cloudwatch, take a look at this post: https://www.kranio.io/blog/metricas-y-alarmas-de-recursos-aws

-RCU [reading capacity unit]
+RCU [read capacity unit]

 WCU [write capacity unit]